Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 searches for a key, they're guaranteed that the result they receive represents the same result that any other client searching for the same key would've seen.
-When a client updates a key, they're guaranteed that other clients will see the update the next time they search for the key. <!-- subject to caching? -->
+When a client updates a key, they're guaranteed that other clients will see the update the next time they search for the key.

 If the Transparency Log operator does not execute an operation correctly, then
 either: